-We have examined a certified transcript of the proceedings taken in the matter of the issuance by the University of Washington (the "University") of its General Revenue Notes (Tax-Exempt Commercial Paper), Series A (the "Series A Notes") and its General Revenue Notes (Taxable Commercial Paper), Series B (the "Series B Notes") (the Series A Notes, the Series B Notes are referred to collectively as the "Commercial Paper Notes"), all pursuant to a Resolution of the Board of Regents of the University, adopted on July 20, 2006, as amended and restated by a Resolution of the Board of Regents of the University, adopted on July 16, 2009, and as further amended and restated by a Resolution of the Board of Regents of the Board of Regents of the University, adopted on July 16, 2009, and as further amended and restated by a Resolution of the Board of Regents of the University, adopted on July 16, 2009, and as further amended and restated by a Resolution.
+We have examined a certified transcript of the proceedings taken in the matter of the issuance by the University of Washington (the "University") of its General Revenue Notes (Tax-Exempt Commercial Paper), Series A (the "Series A Notes") and its General Revenue Notes (Taxable Commercial Paper), Series B (the "Series B Notes") (the Series A Notes, the Series B Notes are referred to collectively as the "Commercial Paper Notes"), all pursuant to a Resolution of the Board of Regents of the University, adopted on July 20, 2006, as amended and restated by a Resolution of the Board of Regents of the University, adopted on July 16, 2009, and as further amended and restated by a Resolution of the Board of Regents of the University, adopted on July 11, 2019 (collectively, the "Note Resolution").
+The aggregate principal amount of Commercial Paper Notes outstanding at any time shall not exceed \$250,000,000.
+Capitalized terms used herein which are not otherwise defined shall have the meanings given such terms in the Note Resolution.